Currituck Achieves a Top Ten Recycling Ranking

 Attaining a top ten state ranking continues Currituck's upward trend in recycling success.
 As recently as 2007, Currituck ranked 27th in Total Public Recycling among North Carolina's counties.
 But that ranking has improved steadily: 19th in 2008; 16th in both 2009 and 2010; and 12th in both 2011 and 2012.

-Currituck County operates eight (8) manned Recycling Centers to collect Common Household Recyclables, as well as other materials such as cooking oil, oyster shells, yard waste, batteries, light bulbs, appliances, and various automotive fluids and materials.
-These Recycling Centers are open seven days a week.
+Currituck County operates eight manned Recycling Centers which are open to the public seven days a week.
+Each center collects Common Household Recyclables, as well as materials such as cooking oil, yard waste, batteries, oyster shells, light bulbs, appliances and a variety of automotive materials.

 For more information on Currituck County's Recycling Centers, visit the county website at http://www.co.currituck.nc.us/Manned-Convenience-CentersDup3.cfm